Best Dog Grooming Clippers for Home Use

 UltraEdge blades are designed to stay sharp longer while a chrome finish protects the blades from corrosion.
 The cord is 14’, giving you plenty of room to move around your dog easily so that you can focus completely on the task at hand.

 The grooming experience can be frightening for timid, shy, or skittish dogs.
 With the Andis UltraEdge, the loud buzzing noise that comes from most clippers is now a thing of the past.
 But don’t let it fool you!
 This is a powerful pet clipper that will meet the needs of pet owners everywhere.
+There are 5 colors to choose from and two types of packaging: standard and frustration-free.

 - Long cord